-Workers’ Compensation Death Benefits can be paid to the survivors of a worker who dies from an occupational injury or illness.
+Life can become debilitating when a family member passes away, especially if they were fatally injured due to working at their job.
+Fortunately, surviving family members can receive benefits from the workers’ compensation board.
+Workers’ compensation death benefits can be paid to the survivors of a worker who dies from an occupational injury or illness.
 A dependent spouse, underage child or, in some cases, other relatives may be eligible to receive a portion of the income lost from their loved one’s death.

 What Do Death Benefits Provide?

-Workers’ compensation pays death benefits to immediate family members, offering them support in the form of worker compensation claim tips that are similar to the benefits provided to workers who suffer non-fatal injuries and illnesses.
+Workers’ compensation pays death benefits to immediate family members, offering them support similar to the benefits provided to workers who suffer non-fatal injuries and illnesses.

 These benefits include weekly income benefits that are equal to two-thirds of the deceased employee’s average weekly wage at the time of the accident for 400 weeks or until the recipient is no longer eligible.
-The amount of the weekly benefits cannot exceed a maximum amount that is determined on an annual basis.
+The amount of the weekly benefits cannot exceed $575 per week for any accidents that occurred after July 1, 2016.

 Other benefits include: